n0vah917/dsc-phase-2-project-v2-3/README.md

 ## Business Problem

-New realtors in the housing market may be overwhelmed by the inherent sensitivity of property pricing.
-Relative perception of a home's price can be a result of several factors, and in an ever-changing market, home prices may skyrocket due to gentrification, overpopulation, and overall demographic shifts.
+Relative perception of a home's price can be a result of several factors, and home prices may skyrocket/plummet due to gentrification, overpopulation, and overall demographic shifts.
 On a rudimentary level though, a given property's price is determined by its features.
 The combination of these features may result in radically different prices.
 For example, homes with similar living square-footage may be priced completely different based on their location, view, or age.

+In an ever-fluctuating housing market, home owners looking to sell may be disappointed when they realize their property is worth less than they were expecting.
+Owners looking to increase their property valuation may have little direction/insight into the most optimal routes of home improvement.
+In some cases, blind financial investment into home modifications may prove to be unprofitable.

 Data from the King County housing dataset will be aggregated/summarized in order to determine the most impactful characteristics of a property's pricing.
-Isolating these critical features would give new realtors/real estate agencies a way to fairly value their assets.
+Isolating these critical features would give prospective home sellers a better idea of the make-up of their home's valuation.
 If it is within reason, the identified features can be improved upon in order to increase the valuation of a home.

 ## Data Understanding